lauxy/lauxy.github.io/index.md

 News
 -----------
+`2024.03` Our paper “FusionArch: A Fusion-Based Accelerator for Point-Based Point Cloud Neural Networks” has received Best Paper Award from DATE 2024.

 `2024.02` Our paper "MoC: A Morton-Code-Based Fine-Grained Quantization for Accelerating Point Cloud Neural Networks" has been accepted by DAC.

 `2023.11` Our paper "FusionArch: A Fusion-Based Accelerator for Point-Based Point Cloud Neural Networks" has been nominated as a Best Paper Award Candidate.